-- (a) CCI provided corporate management and consulting services on behalf of Charter for 1998 and Marcus beginning in October 1998.
+- (a) Charter Communications, Inc. provided corporate management and consulting services on behalf of Charter Communications Holdings, LLC for 1998 and on behalf of Marcus Cable Holdings, LLC beginning in October 1998.
 See "Certain Relationships and Related Transactions." - (b) Operating cash flow means EBITDA, as defined below, before corporate expenses and management fees. - (c) EBITDA represents income (loss) before interest expense, income taxes, depreciation, amortization, gain (loss) on sale of assets and other income (expense).
 EBITDA is presented because it is a widely accepted financial indicator of a company's ability to service indebtedness.
 However, EBITDA should not be considered as an alternative to income from operations or to cash flows from operating activities (as determined in accordance with generally accepted accounting principles) and should not be construed as an indication of a company's operating performance or as a measure of liquidity. - (d) EBITDA margin represents EBITDA as a percentage of revenues. - (e) Earnings include net income (loss) plus fixed charges.
 Fixed charges consist of interest expense and an estimated interest component of rent expense. - (f) Basic penetration represents basic customers as a percentage of homes passed. - (g) Premium penetration represents premium units as a percentage of basic customers. - (h) Average monthly revenue per basic customer represents revenues divided by the number of months in the period divided by the number of basic customers at December 31, 1998.